f0000000x/Cloud-Computing/ML-Installation/Readme.md

-# Ubuntu 14.04 steps to run the shell script
+# Ubuntu 14.04 or 16.04 steps to run the shell script

 ## Getting Started